murilo-pm/murilo-pm/README.md

 - 🌱 I’m currently learning how to code 👾
 - 👯 I’m looking to collaborate on anything that's possible 💖
 - 🤔 I’m looking for help with programming 💻
-- 💬 Ask me about anything, I just love to chat 🗣
+- 💬 Ask me about anything, I'd love to chat 🗣
 - 📫 How to reach me: ...
 - 😄 Pronouns: he/him  🧑🏻‍♂️
 - ⚡ Fun fact: I love Japanese and Chinese food 🍣🍜